PranayKolhe01/pizza-hut-clone/README.md

+# Pizza-hut-clone
-# Pizza hut clone for desktop view only
+pizza hut clone for desktop users only.